 4. Combine Vitamin D with Other Essentials

 Together with other essential minerals like calcium and magnesium, vitamin D is now a common ingredient in women’s multivitamins.
+Taking it alongside these nutrients can help support stronger bones, better muscle function, and overall wellness.

 Check out: 👉 Vitamins for Women Over 30 👉 Best Multivitamin for Women Over 50